liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/03-portlets-and-themes/02-portlet-decorators/00-portlet-decorators-intro.markdown

+---
+header-id: creating-configurable-styles-for-portlet-wrappers
+---

-# Creating Configurable Styles for Portlet Wrappers [](id=creating-configurable-styles-for-portlet-wrappers)
+# Creating Configurable Styles for Portlet Wrappers

 Portlet Decorators customize the style of an application's wrapper.
 If you inspect the markup of your application when it's on a page you'll observe that